Jul 27, 2020

 We met via Zoom to talk about his influential article 'What is the Business of Literature?'

-(Our cat Boo Bou insisted on getting her thoughts on the record as well during the first several minutes of the conversation.
+(My cat Boo Bou insisted on voicing her concerns during the first several minutes of the conversation.
 Apologies for the distraction).